ObjectIsAdvantag/sparkbot-starterkit/README.md

 Quick setup :
 - pick an example, run it locally and expose it to the world,
-- attach your sparkbot to a Room and enter a message,
+- attach your sparkbot to a Room and start interacting,
-- if necessary, troubleshoot by visualizing realtime traffic

 Looking for :
-- a StarterKit with a modular approach, check the [as-a-module branch](https://github.com/ObjectIsAdvantag/sparkbot-nodejs-starterkit/tree/as-a-module), the [webhook](https://github.com/ObjectIsAdvantag/sparkbot-nodejs-starterkit/blob/as-a-module/examples/basic-webhook.js) or [integration](https://github.com/ObjectIsAdvantag/sparkbot-nodejs-starterkit/blob/as-a-module/examples/basic-integration.js) examples and the [step by step guides](https://github.com/ObjectIsAdvantag/sparkbot-nodejs-starterkit/blob/as-a-module/docs/BasicWebhookSample.md).
 - an advanced Spark Bot Engine with self Room registration, check Nick Marus's [flint](https://github.com/nmarus/flint) and [quickstart](https://github.com/nmarus/flint/blob/master/quickstart/README.md).

 # Pick a sparkbot example and run it